 Sometimes people look at the cost of inpatient treatment options and wonder whether outpatient (which is more affordable) is just as effective.
 The statistics are clear – it is not.
 Inpatient recovery offers the most comprehensive form of treatment.
 Rather than having to focus on outside distractions, inpatient treatment allows for the complete focus on recovery.
 Patients are better able to attack their addiction issues because they are removed from the stress of their regular lives.

 Not Getting Help is Simply Not an Option

 The largest obstacle to getting effective drug rehab is not necessarily the lack of money; it is the lack of information.
 Oftentimes you can talk to an intake counselor at a rehabilitation center to come up with a payment plan.
-Payment options such as the sliding-scale fee structure can make it possible for patients to afford treatment that would otherwise be out of their reach.
+Payment options such as the sliding-scale fee structure can make it possible for patients to afford the treatment that would otherwise be out of their reach.
 Most insurance providers will cover some type of treatment – different policies and carriers have different levels of coverage for rehab.
 This means it is important to contact your insurance provider and see what might be possible.

 When it comes to the cost of alcohol rehab or drug rehab, it is important that the alternative – doing nothing – is simply not an option.
-Addiction does not get better, it does not just gradually go away on its own.
+Addiction does not get better; it does not just gradually go away on its own.
 There is no way to get away from dependence without addressing the problems.
 It is next to impossible to remain sober without dealing with the underlying issues.
 How much is drug rehab worth?
-The question that people should be asking is how much is the cost of NOT addressing the issue?
+The question that people should be asking is, how much is the cost of not addressing the issue?
 Because as much money as rehab might cost, the cost of not addressing the problem can be tenfold and might just cost the individual everything.

 Source: New Beginnings